 People are physical, our environment is physical.
 God, our source of origin is spiritual.
 We need a spiritual medium to communicate with God.
 That medium is symbolism.
 And the term for “a medium that communicates from God to us,” is prophecy.

 Pleasant (Naomi) was sojourning in a foreign land because there was a famine.
 There she was widowed.
 Her husband, Elimelech (My God is King), died and their two sons Mahlon (Sickness) and Kilion (Weakness) also died.
-All that was left were her two daughters-in-law.
+All that were left were her two daughters-in-law.
 The one, Orpah (Back of the Neck), left her.
 The other, Ruth (Friend), clung to her.

 So Pleasant and Friend returned to the House of Bread (Bethlehem).
 But Pleasant changed her name to Bitter upon her return.